 - You were incarcerated.

-- You’re a member of an Indian Tribe.
+- You’re a member of a Native American Tribe.

 - You were unable to renew your existing coverage.